Aurora Youth Centre

 Youth Treatment Programme

 The programme consists of individual therapy sessions with the social worker, minister of religion and psychologist.
 Group therapy, life skills groups, educational group sessions, educational DVD’s, medical lectures and discussions form part of the treatment programme.
 Art and music therapy are included in the programme.
 A variety of leisure time equipment (games, gym, swimming pool) are available for use during leisure time.
-The focus here is teach the youth to utilize their leisure time in a constructive manner.
+The focus here is to teach the youth to utilize their leisure time in a constructive manner.
 The programme also makes provision to attend to schoolwork.

 Youth Treatment Aim